zmcartor/homestead-guide/source/glossary.rst

       The first block in a blockchain.

    network id
-      A number which identifies a particular version of the Ethereum network.
+      A number which identifies a particular version of the Expanse network.

    block header
       The data in a block which is unique to its content and the circumstances in which it was created.
 It includes the hash of the previous block's header, the version of the software the block is mined with, the timestamp and the merkle root hash of the contents of the block.

    pending transaction
-      A transaction that is not yet confirmed by the Ethereum network.
+      A transaction that is not yet confirmed by the Expanse network.

    block propagation
       The process of transmitting a confirmed block to all other nodes in the network.